-The St. Lucian government encourages investment in all sectors, but targeted sectors include tourism, smart manufacturing and infrastructure, information and communication technologies, alternative energy, education, and business/knowledge processing operations.
+The Saint Lucian government encourages investment in all sectors, but targeted sectors include tourism, smart manufacturing and infrastructure, information and communication technologies, alternative energy, education, and business/knowledge processing operations.

 Limits on Foreign Control and Right to Private Ownership and Establishment

-There is no limit on the amount of foreign ownership or control in the establishment of a business in St. Lucia.
+There is no limit on the amount of foreign ownership or control in the establishment of a business in Saint Lucia.
 The government allows 100 percent foreign ownership of companies in any sector.
 Currently, there are no restrictions on foreign investors investing in military or security-related businesses or natural resources.
-However, Invest Saint Lucia assesses investment proposals for viability and in accordance with the laws of St. Lucia.
 Trade licenses and other approvals/licenses may be required before establishment.

-Invest Saint Lucia evaluates all FDI proposals and provides intelligence, business facilitation, and investment promotion to establish and expand profitable business enterprises in St. Lucia.
+Invest Saint Lucia evaluates all FDI proposals and provides intelligence, business facilitation, and investment promotion to establish and expand profitable business enterprises in Saint Lucia.
 Invest Saint Lucia also advises the government on issues that are important to the private sector and potential investors and advocates for an improved business climate, growth in investment opportunities, and improvements in the international competitiveness of the local economy.
-They focus on building and promoting St. Lucia as an ideal location for investors, seeking and generating new investment in strategic sectors, facilitating domestic and foreign direct investment as a one stop shop for investors, and identifying major issues and measures geared towards assisting the government in the ongoing development of a National Investment Policy.
+It focuses on building and promoting Saint Lucia as an ideal location for investors, seeking and generating new investment in strategic sectors, facilitating domestic and foreign direct investment as a one stop shop for investors, and identifying major issues and measures geared towards assisting the government in the ongoing development of a National Investment Policy.

-The government of St. Lucia treats foreign and local investors equally with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of investments in its territory.
+The Government of Saint Lucia treats foreign and local investors equally with respect to the establishment, acquisition, expansion, management, conduct, operation, and sale or other disposition of investments in its territory.

 Other Investment Policy Reviews

 The Registry of Companies and Intellectual Property office maintains an e-filing portal for most of its services, including company registration.
 Relevant officials can review applications submitted electronically.
-However, applicants must pay the registration fee at the Registry office.
+Applicants, however, must pay the registration fee in-person at the Registry office.
 The Registry of Companies and Intellectual Property office can only accept payment in the form of cash and checks.
 Personal checks are not accepted.
 It is advisable to consult a local attorney prior to starting the process.
 Further information is available at http://www.rocip.gov.lc.

-In 2018, the government of St. Lucia embarked on a disability assessment, funded by the Caribbean Development Bank, to support the full participation of people with disabilities in the society and the economy.
-Among other objectives, the assessment seeks to provide data about the engagement of people with disabilities in society and to ensure the equal participation of people with disabilities in the formal and informal sectors of the economy.
+The Government of Saint Lucia is committed to the full participation of people with disabilities in the society and the economy.
+It actively engages with people with disabilities in society to ensure the equal participation of people with disabilities in the formal and informal sectors of the economy.

-The government of St. Lucia prioritizes investment retention as a key component of its overall economic strategy.
-While the government of St. Lucia is encouraging more domestic savings, it continues to require significant foreign investment to fill the investment gap.
+The Government of Saint Lucia prioritizes investment retention as a key component of its overall economic strategy.
+While the Government of Saint Lucia is encouraging more domestic savings, it continues to require significant foreign investment to fill the investment gap.

-St. Lucia does not have a bilateral investment treaty with the United States.
-St. Lucia has bilateral investment treaties with the United Kingdom, Germany, and the Caribbean Community (CARICOM).
-St. Lucia is also party to the following:
+Bilateral Investment: Saint Lucia does not have a bilateral investment treaty with the United States.
+Saint Lucia has bilateral investment treaties with the United Kingdom, Germany, and the Caribbean Community (CARICOM).
+Saint Lucia is also party to the following: